TrackMyVendor › Resources › How to Track Subcontractor Compliance

 - License status checked against state database regularly (not just at onboarding)

-- Renewal cycle automated — sub receives prompt when document approaches expiration
+- Renewal cycle automated — sub receives prompt with renewal link when document approaches expiration

-- Compliance dashboard reviewed weekly for any items in red or expiring soon
+- Compliance dashboard reviewed weekly for items in red or expiring soon

 - New project assignments trigger a re-check of sub's current compliance status